zerozero/JR2018-ng5/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.

+##Notes

+**Remote debugging**

+port 4200 has been opened with Murus
+Attach the device with thunderbolt cable
+Navigate to 192.168.1.173
+modify npm start in package.json to:
+"ng serve --host 0.0.0.0 --no-sourcemap"

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.